two sibling rabbits sitting next to each other eating

 Heads up unpopular opinion alert.
 Buuut hear me out before you think I am a horrible person.

-The short answer is that this is a question.
+The short answer comes in the form of a question.
 Do you want a friendly pet rabbit?
-If yes, then you don’t want to get them another rabbit “buddy” because then they won’t need you.
+If yes, then you don’t want to get them another rabbit “buddy” because then they won’t need you for attention.

 If you work a job and feel bad about leaving them for 8-10 hours a day (or even 12) remember this.
 Separation makes the heart fonder and they will enjoy being back with you when you get home.